Email Marketing Tools

 Costs obviously add up when you’re working with larger teams, but if granting users access to these applications is important, you’d struggle to find a more cost-effective alternative.
 For that reason, it might make sense to work with forwarding email addresses.
 These are free to set up – in this guide we show you how.

 To find out which plan would be right for you, check out our Google Workspace pricing guide.
-Special plans are also available for schools and non-profit organizations.
+Discounts are available for annual subscriptions, and special plans are also available for schools and non-profit organizations.

 Google Workspace Review: Final Thoughts